-According to Freddie Mac's weekly Primary Mortgage Market Survey (PMMS), mortgage rates for fixed-rate mortgage products remain unchanged from the week prior.
+According to Freddie Mac's weekly Primary Mortgage Market Survey (PMMS), mortgage rates for fixed-rate mortgage products rose just one basis point (0.01%)¬†from the week prior, to 3.42 percent.

-Today's ARM mortgage rates are near the lowest in 10 months.Click to see today's rates (Jun 30th, 2016)
+Today's ARM mortgage rates are near the lowest in three years.Click to see today's rates (Jul 29th, 2016)

-Freddie Mac's Primary Mortgage Market Survey shows average mortgage rates mostly unchanged from the week prior.
+Freddie Mac's Primary Mortgage Market Survey shows average mortgage rates¬†up slightly from the week prior.

 The survey asks 125 lenders nationwide to share¬†their individual mortgage rates and accompanying discount points for prime home buyers using conventional loans with a down payment of twenty percent or more.